 AAE Distance Graduate Education

-The School of Aeronautics and Astronautics, through Purdue Engineering Online, is offering graduate level courses in aerospace engineering so that students can earn non-thesis MS degrees in Aeronautics and Astronautics entirely via distance learning courses.
+The School of Aeronautics and Astronautics, through Purdue Online Learning, is offering graduate level courses in aerospace engineering so that students can earn non-thesis MS degrees in Aeronautics and Astronautics entirely via distance learning courses.

 To pursue a non-thesis MSAA degree, students need to apply for admission to the School of Aeronautics and Astronautics and be accepted following the same criteria as on-campus students.
 The School's programs lead to the degree of Master of Science in Aeronautics and Astronautics (MSAA).